mickelson/attract/Readme.txt

 to an input or event.

 ARTWORK: Attract-Mode supports PNG, JPEG, GIF, BMP and TGA image formats.
-When deciding what image file to use for a particular named artwork (default artwork names are "marquee" and "screen"), Attract-Mode will use the artwork/movie selection order set out below.
+When deciding what image file to use for a particular artwork type (default artworks are "marquee" and "screen"), Attract-Mode will use the artwork/movie selection order set out below.

-MOVIE: Attract-Mode supports any movie format supported by FFMPEG.
+MOVIE: Attract-Mode should support any movie format supported by FFMPEG.
 The movie to play is decided as set out below:

 ARTWORK/MOVIE SELECTION ORDER: